hxu105/llm-graph/README.md

 # LLM-Graph

 **LLM-Graph** is a research framework dedicated to exploring the intersection of Large Language Models (LLMs) and Graph Machine Learning.
 This project investigates different paradigms of graph-text integration, specifically focusing on aligning graph modalities within hidden representation spaces and leveraging LLMs for complex graph reasoning tasks.
-This repository is also the official code base for [When Structure Doesn’t Help: LLMs Do Not Read Text-Attributed Graphs as Effectively as We Expected](https://arxiv.org/abs/2511.16767).
+This repository is also the official codebase for [When Structure Doesn’t Help: LLMs Do Not Read Text-Attributed Graphs as Effectively as We Expected](https://arxiv.org/abs/2511.16767).

 ## 🚀 Overview